KNEE REPLACEMENT SURGERY

-Knee replacement surgery – otherwise known as arthroplasty – is an operation which involves the replacement of a damaged or worn knee with an artificial joint.
-This is a procedure which can become necessary at any age, due to ageing, injury or disease, and is required when the current knee has deteriorated to the point where your mobility has been sufficiently reduced and you are experiencing pain that is impacting your quality of life.
+Knee replacement surgery – otherwise known as arthroplasty – is an operation which involves the replacement of a damaged, worn or arthritic knee with an artificial joint.
+This is a procedure which can become necessary at any age.
+It is most often due to ageing, injury or disease.
+Knee replacement is required when the current knee has deteriorated to the point where your mobility has been sufficiently reduced.
+Other reasons include experiencing pain that is impacting your quality of life.

 WHAT HAPPENS DURING KNEE REPLACEMENT SURGERY?

-After a course of general anaesthetic or an epidural injection, the knee joint is accessed in order to get at and smooth off the roughened and worn-out ends of the femur and tibia and prepare the bones for the new joint.
+After a course of general anaesthetic or an epidural injection, the knee joint is accessed.
+This is done in order to smooth off the roughened and worn-out ends of the femur and tibia.
+It also allows the doctor to prepare the bones for the new joint.

 The next stage involves preparing the areas around the knee for the new joint.
 In some instances – where the bones have become more worn on one side or the other – this anomaly will be corrected to make sure the leg is straight by the end of the procedure.